Created on

 |

-For some reason, If one do not wish to enable ADVPN feature – however end-to- end communication between clients behind spoke or hub node is a requirement.
+The ADVPN feature is not required, but end-to-end communication between clients behind a spoke or hub node is a requirement.
 The exchange-interface-ip option is enabled to allow the exchange of IPSec interface IP addresses.
 This allows a point to multi-point connection to the hub FortiGate.
 The add-route option is disabled to allow multiple dial-up tunnels to be established to the same host that is advertising the same network.
 This dynamic network discovery is facilitated by the BGP configuration; see Configure BGP for details.

 By default 'exchange-interface-ip' is disabled.